The Expo area of Hopin is the exhibitor hall of digital Expo booths at your event. For organizers, an Expo area is a huge asset to your event.

 You can add additional information to the booth for your attendees by using the content area.
 Follow this guide to set that up.

-Once the event is live, attendees can also chat with the vendor in a dedicated Booth chat.
+Once the event is live, attendees can also chat with the Exhibitor in a dedicated Booth chat.

 Please use a third-party screen-recording tool (OBS, Camtasia Studio, etc.) in case you would like to record the Expo Booth and store the recording locally on your computer.